org-arl/unet-blog/_posts/2024-02-19-running-unet-audio-on-apple-silicon.md

 ![Unet audio Security](/assets/img/unetaudio-security-open.png){: width="50%" }

 You might have to run the `bin/unet audio` command again after permitting the libraries to run.
-You should only have to do this once, and Unet audio will run without any issues in the future.
+You should only have to do this once, and Unet audio will run without any issues after that.

 ---